robcresswell/vue-material-design-icons/README.md

 A list of the icons can be found at the
 [Material Design Icons website](https://materialdesignicons.com/ "Material Design Icons website").
-The icons packaged here match the names displayed on the website, such as `ultra-high-definition`, with the `.vue` extension; that icon would be imported as `"vue-material-design-icons/ultra-high-definition.vue"`.
+The icons packaged here are pascal cased versions of the names displayed on the website, to match the [Vue Style Guide](https://vuejs.org/v2/style-guide/).
+For example, the icon named `ultra-high-definition` would be imported as `"vue-material-design-icons/UltraHighDefinition.vue"`.

 ## Tips